 Don't dread the small talk, that's what paves the way for something substantial.
 Your conversations aren't going to be deep and insightful right from the start.
 The awkwardness and the butterflies in your stomach are part of the process.

 I'm all for wearing high heels and putting on a sexy dress.
-But whatever you wear, be comfortable in it.
+But whatever you wear, choose comfortable outfits for your first date because you sholud feel comfortable and confident at the same time.
 That'll just make you more confident on the first date.

 It doesn't have to be romantic or out of the box.
 But you'll remember your first date for a long time, even if this doesn't lead to a relationship.
 Lose yourself in the moment and you will make some good memories.